logseq/logseq/README.md

 - - - -

-The following is for devlopers and designers who want to build and run Logseq locally and contribute to this project.
+The following is for developers and designers who want to build and run Logseq locally and contribute to this project.

 ## Set up development environment